The Importance Of Professionally Cleaning Your Roof, Render and External House Areas Before Selling

 Remember your initial impressions when you took a quick look at your neighbour’s house?
 That, in a nutshell, is the essence of curb appeal.
 You have one chance to make a good impression for potential buyers, and if they don’t like what they see on the outside, they’re less likely to want to tour the inside.

 An immaculate exterior is not just for show.
 However, it can also boost home value, especially in the minds of your buyers.
 So, why wouldn’t you want to do everything you could to make a stellar first impression?

 It’s not all about appearance

-Yes, while curb appeal is crucial when you’re planning on selling your home, making sure your home’s exterior is free of dirt and mold is essential for more important reasons.
-After an exceptionally rainy season, many homes can develop a backsplash of dirt and residue, which becomes a breeding ground for mold, algae, and fungal growth.
+Yes, while curb appeal is crucial when you’re planning on selling your home, making sure your home’s exterior is free of dirt and mould is essential for more important reasons.
+After an exceptionally rainy season, many homes can develop a back splash of dirt and residue, which becomes a breeding ground for mould, algae, and fungal growth.

 If you’ve ever seen an old home with a roof covered in moss, the brilliant greens may be lovely to look at, but underneath that moss are shingles in disrepair.

 Untended growth can eventually lead to roof rot, damaging the structure of your roof, compromising its integrity, and even ending in collapse or cave-in.